Cam Hashemi

 But project-based coordination only scratches the surface.
 Like an elite military unit or world-class sports team, perfectly coordinated teams are connected on a human level.
 When it’s time to focus, the fewest bits of information keep these teams in sync.
 These teams feel understood and fulfilled in ways that isolated focus can’t provide.
 Each teammate collaborates with, complements, and supports one another; and each member is made to play a vital role in the team’s success.

-On the other hand, if a coordinated team is like a complex engine, then an uncoordinated team is like a dryer with a brick thrown in it.
+And if a coordinated team is like a complex engine, an uncoordinated team is like a dryer with a brick thrown in it.
 Sure, the machine spins… but each spin chips away at the integrity of the team and their product.
 Initial plans are absent or unclear, progress is made in conflicting directions, and releases are halted by statements like “wait, I didn’t know we were doing it like that!”
 Coordination failures disconnect us on a human level.
 Uncoordinated teammates suffer from either conflict or indifference; they either feel at war with their teammates, or like cogs in a useless machine.

 The Tension

 Teams need both focus and coordination to thrive.
 Teams without focus are unproductive, while teams without coordination are counterproductive.
 A team without focus may be on the same page, but that page never turns.
-A team without coordination may turn many pages, without ever stopping to ask if the book makes any sense.
+And a team without coordination may turn many pages, without ever stopping to ask if the book makes any sense.

-The problem is that there’s a tension between our needs and our capabilities.
+But there’s a tension between our needs and our capabilities.
 We cannot focus and coordinate at the same time.
 Focus demands attention towards problems, while coordination demands attention towards people.
 Focus and coordination are opposing forces, pulling on the single thread of attention.
 This tension creates the focus-coordination tradeoff.

 It’s hard enough to focus in isolation without distracting ourselves.
 And it’s hard enough to coordinate, with everyone in the same room, without communication breaking down.
 As individuals, focusing and coordinating at the exact same time is simply impossible.